• Home

 Consult a New Orleans Personal Injury Attorney for Legal Advice

 If you have been in an accident that led to brain damage and recurring epileptic seizures, you may be eligible to receive compensation for your disability from those who recklessly caused your injury.
-At the Womac Law Firm, our clients can rely on our over 3 decades of experience litigating personal injury cases, and so can you.
+At The Womac Law Firm, our clients can rely on our over 3 decades of experience litigating personal injury cases, and so can you.

 To arrange a no-obligation initial consultation with one of our experienced personal injury attorneys, call us at (504) 470-3935 today!